 All SSAP staff members support the philosophy of the Program.
 Upon hire, they are required to submit a Pennsylvania Child Abuse History Clearance, PA State Police Criminal Record Check and FBI Fingerprinting.
 They also must have a bi-annual physical and once upon hire test for TB.
-Annually, all staff members complete 24 hours of training, Bloodborne Pathogens Training and follow hand-washing guidelines.
+Annually, all staff members complete 20 hours of training, Bloodborne Pathogens Training and follow hand-washing guidelines.
+Upon hire and then once every five years (and when updates are established) staff members complete the following: Recognizing and Reporting Child Abuse: Mandated and Permissive Reporting in PA which includes but is not limited to the following topics: recognition of potential signs and symptoms of shaken baby syndrome and abusive head trauma, strategies for coping with a crying, fussing, or distraught child, and addressing the prevention and identification of child maltreatment.
+Annually, staff members sign that they've reviewed DCCC's Child Abuse Policy on recognizing and reporting child abuse.
 Please refer to our website for more detailed information regarding classroom teachers.